All Episodes

 And we talked about this later.

-Now Dr. Malone is the almost solely responsible.
+Now, Dr. Malone is almost solely responsible.

-He created the MRNA technology that allowed for the creation of the Moderna and Pfizer vaccine.
+He created the mRNA technology that allowed for the creation of the Moderna and Pfizer vaccine.

-Now I mean, now he thinks it's being overused, and he has a a different opinion than the standard vouchy uh Fauci uh Joe Biden opinion, but he's a doctor he's devoted his whole life life to this science.
+Now, I mean, now he thinks it's being overused, and he has a different opinion than the standard Fauci Joe Biden opinion, but he's a doctor.

 Nobody wants to even listen to him.